Billy Graham: Politics

 In 2007, Graham explained his refusal to join Jerry Falwell's Moral Majority in 1979, saying: "I'm for morality, but morality goes beyond sex to human freedom and social justice.
 We as clergy know so very little to speak with authority on the Panama Canal or superiority of armaments.
 Evangelists cannot be closely identified with any particular party or person.
-We have to stand in the middle in order to preach to all people, right and left.
+We have to stand in the middle to preach to all people, right and left.
 I haven't been faithful to my own advice in the past.
 I will be in the future."

 According to a 2006 Newsweek interview, "For Graham, politics is a secondary to the Gospel ...
 When Newsweek asked Graham whether ministers – whether they think of themselves as evangelists, pastors or a bit of both – should spend time engaged with politics, he replied: 'You know, I think in a way that has to be up to the individual as he feels led of the Lord.
 A lot of things that I commented on years ago would not have been of the Lord, I'm sure, but I think you have some – like communism, or segregation, on which I think you have a responsibility to speak out.'"

+In 2011, although grateful to have met politicians who have spiritual needs like everyone else, he said he sometimes crossed the line and would have preferred to avoid politics.

 In 2012, Graham endorsed the Republican presidential candidate, Mitt Romney.
-Shortly after, apparently in order to accommodate Romney, who is a Mormon, references to Mormonism as a religious cult ("A cult is any group which teaches doctrines or beliefs that deviate from the biblical message of the Christian faith.") were removed from Graham's website.
+Shortly after, apparently to accommodate Romney, who is a Mormon, references to Mormonism as a religious cult ("A cult is any group which teaches doctrines or beliefs that deviate from the biblical message of the Christian faith.") were removed from Graham's website.
 Observers have questioned whether the support of Republican and religious right politics on issues such as same-sex marriage coming from Graham – who stopped speaking in public or to reporters – in fact reflects the views of his son, Franklin, head of the BGEA.
 Franklin denied this, and said that he would continue to act as his father's spokesperson rather than allowing press conferences.
 In 2016, according to his son Franklin, Graham voted for Donald Trump.
-This statement has been disputed by other children and grandchildren of Billy Graham who argue that he was too ill to vote (even absentee), and who reiterated that Billy Graham's stated greatest regret in life was becoming involved in partisan politics.
+This statement has been disputed by other children and grandchildren of Billy Graham, who argue that he was too ill to vote (even absentee), and who reiterated that Billy Graham's stated greatest regret in life was becoming involved in partisan politics.